+I am currently living a full-time digital nomad lifestyle.
+I don’t have an apartment, a car, or debt, and all of my work is accomplished online.
+Right now, I’m in Montreal writing from an Airbnb while comparing awesome expat destinations—it’s a jump that I have loved every minute of.
 Leading up to this, I’ve traveled as often and as far as possible, from weekend trips to monthlong ones, and from urban adventure in China to rainforest excursions in Costa Rica.
-Along the way, I’ve picked up a few travel hacks that have made my trips as worry-free as possible – and here I present them to you!
+Along the way, I’ve picked up a few travel hacks that have made for worry-free travel—and here I present them to you!

-Recently, I switched over to Project Fi, which is an absolute life saver.
+Recently, I switched over to Google Fi, which is an absolute life saver.
 Roaming charges in the countries I’m visiting in the coming months are the same as my data plan in the US ($10/gb), calls are $.20 per minute, and it connects to wifi wherever there’s a trusted source.
-Plus I get credit for whatever data I don’t use – definitely helpful when sticking to a budget!
+Plus I get credit for whatever data I don’t use—definitely helpful when sticking to a budget!
+In general, my monthly phone bill is about $30, and I’ve gone several months where I’ve used zero data (and therefore paid zero dollars).

 Bonus tip: make sure you turn off background data for some of your commonly-used apps.
 Photo syncing, incoming email, and other services can burn through your plan quickly!

-I rely on a bunch of apps before and during my trips – from planning, to tracking flights, to finding restaurants and wifi, these have made my life so much easier.
+I rely on a bunch of apps before and during my trips to help with worry-free travel—from planning, to tracking flights, to finding restaurants and wifi, these have made my life so much easier.
 A few of my favorites:

 - American Airlines: I usually fly American, so being able to check in, track delays, and organize upcoming trips on the app instead of digging through 20 different booking notifications over email eliminates a lot of hassle.